 Humpback whales love Hervey Bay.
 It’s one of the biggest hotspots in the world for these magnificent mammals.
 During the humpback’s annual migration between April and October, the calm waters in and around the bay are a prime location for whale-watching.
 Since the whales are usually in a playful, relaxed mindset when they’re here, it’s common for curious specimens to approach vessels for a closer look.

 It doesn’t get more exciting than watching these goliaths splashing around in such close proximity.
-If you do only one thing in Hervey Bay, you should do this!
+If you do only one thing in Hervey Bay, make sure it’s this!
 Most tour providers even offer a guarantee that you’ll see the gorgeous giants of the sea, so you know you won’t be disappointed.

 2. Explore Fraser Island

 If you thought Hervey Bay lacked history, prepare to be pleasantly surprised.
-The Historical Village and Museum date back to the 1870s, and are requisites for any history-lover.
-With 19 period-specific buildings on site, the variety of memorabilia, farm/household items and interesting exhibits lets you get a sense of what life was like back in the day.
+The Hervey Bay Historical Village and Museum dates back to the 1870s, and visiting is a requisite for any antiquarian.
+With 19 period-specific buildings on site, the diverse variety of memorabilia, farm/household items and exhibits lets you get a sense of what life was like back in the day.

 Each building has its own story, highlighting a different part of the 19th century; there are also interactive live displays available.
 Both the village and the museum are open every afternoon, with easy access off the esplanade.